Hands up if you find the world of SEO (Search Engine Optimisation) completely confusing as a beginner blogger?

-I mean, if you put a strong SEO strategy in place NOW, you can reap the benefits for YEARS to come.
-True story.
+I mean, if you put a strong SEO strategy in place NOW, you can gain traffic from old blog posts and reap the benefits for YEARS to come.

 2. Search Engines Have Hundreds of Ranking Factors

-How does SEO for bloggers work exactly?
-Well, search engines rank your website on their SERPs (Search Engine Results Pages) based on hundreds of ranking factors that are constantly changing.
+Then search engines will rank this blog post on their Search Engine Results Pages (SERPs) according to hundreds of ranking factors that are constantly changing.

 Let’s take Google, for example.
-It has spiders (sometimes known as crawlers or bots) that check your blog in line with over 200 signals.
-The algorithm then ranks your website according to its quality and authority in comparison with other websites that are trying to rank for the same keywords.
+It has spiders (sometimes known as crawlers or bots) that check your blog posts in line with over 200 signals.
+The algorithm then ranks each blog post according to its quality and authority in comparison with other websites that are trying to rank for the same keywords.

 3. SEO for Bloggers Falls Into Two Categories

-The holy grail of SEO basics for bloggers is that two categories determine your blog’s ranking in search engines: on-page SEO and off-page SEO.
+There are two categories that determine a blog post’s ranking in search engines: on-page SEO and off-page SEO.

 On-page SEO involves your content, theme and website experience – basically, anything relating to your blog that you can control.